yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 For example, the two graphs shown above have centers that are very similar, but one graph has data that is more concentrated than another.
 This difference is very important in many fields.
-In manufacturing, creating products that are very similar is can reduced waste, and in statistics, having estimates that are more concentrated, or less spread out, means that we are making better guesses.
+In manufacturing, creating products that are very similar can reduced waste, and in statistics, having estimates that are more concentrated, or less spread out, means that we are making better guesses.

 The most basic measurement of spread is the *range* of the data.